thuannguyen88/heroicfit/README.md

 The landing page specifically, is targeted to let users experience personal training level expertise for free to get a taste of the results you could achieve.

 ### Planning
+Looked at a lot of designs for landing pages on dribbble for fitness sites and out of industry to get ideas which I collected in a Figma file.
+Then looked at competitor online personal training companies and what they were doing for their landing pages and added to the Figma file.

+From here I created a low fidelity wireframe which I then used to practise using tailwind CSS.
+After doing all bare bones section for landing page, went bacjk to Figma to rework a high fidelity wireframe.

 ### Tech Tools

 ### Features